Skip to main content

 Identifying the Lifetime Value of Each Customer

-Now that you know how much money your business typically spends to acquire a new customer, the next step is knowing how to calculate your customer lifetime value (CLVA).
-Identifying your customer lifetime value is pertinent to measuring whether the budget you invest in your marketing and promotions to attract new customers is actually paying off.
+Now that you know how much your business typically spends to acquire a new customer, the next step is to calculate your customer lifetime value (CLVA).
+Identifying your customer lifetime value is important for measuring whether the budget you invest in marketing and promotions to attract new customers is actually paying off.

-There are different methods to calculating your customer lifetime value and it starts with determining your average purchase value and purchase frequency rate.
+There are different methods for calculating your customer lifetime value, and it starts with determining your average purchase value and purchase frequency rate.
 This outline from Hubspot walks you through the process

 If your business sells set-priced service contracts: calculating the lifetime value of your customers will be more straightforward because you can more easily and accurately estimate how many transactions (or the overall value) each newly acquired customer will typically spend with your business over the duration of their service contract with you.

 A business that sells consumables: can expect to see a higher percentage and frequency of repeat customer purchases than a business that sells furniture, large appliances or water heaters, for example.
-And reaching an average purchase value will typically result in a range versus a concrete number for business that sell products and services at steeply-variable price points.
+And reaching an average purchase value typically yields a range rather than a concrete number for businesses that sell products and services at steeply variable price points.

 Businesses that serve more than one market: will have a different customer lifetime value for each.
-In this case, you’ll want to segment your customers into relevant categories (If you sell water heaters, for example, you’re going to have customers who are homeowners as well as customers who are building developers).
+In this case, you’ll want to segment your customers into relevant categories (if you sell water heaters, for example, you’ll have customers who are homeowners as well as customers who are building developers).
 The cost per acquisition and customer lifetime value for each will be vastly different.

 To showcase the value of customer retention, it’s the customer lifetime value you want to focus on

 Why?
-Because if your typical customer, on average, spends 20 dollars per purchase, but does so on a weekly basis and typically continues to shop from you for at least 5 years, your average customer lifetime value = $5,200.00 (a $20 purchase per week x 52 weeks x 5 years).
-This might represent a typical customer for a small pharmacy, gift shop or neighbourhood convenience store which all depend on high customer volume as well as long-term customer retention.
+Because if your typical customer, on average, spends $ 20 per purchase, does so weekly, and typically continues to shop from you for at least 5 years, your average customer lifetime value = $5,200.00 (a $20 purchase per week x 52 weeks x 5 years).
+This might represent a typical customer for a small pharmacy, gift shop, or neighbourhood convenience store, which all depend on high customer volume and long-term customer retention.

 The True Value (and ROI) of Customer Retention